 The left, and the media, mocks anyone who does not unquestioningly accept whatever any expert, academic or scientist (who agrees with the left’s position, of course) says.
 Anyone who asks questions is immediately labeled a conspiracy theorist.

 The left will no doubt eye-roll and minimize the PGP data manipulation scandal.
-To the left, if PGP faked numbers, it was all in the pursuit of fairness and besides, Republicans did it first and worst; if whistleblowing staff faced bullying or discrimination by Wang, they’re just collateral damage in the pursuit of partisan goals; if the redistricting process was hijacked by partisans masquerading as unbiased saints, well, the ends justify the means and sometimes the experts need to make decisions for the ignorant, unwashed masses.
+To the left, if PGP faked numbers, it was all in the pursuit of fairness, and besides Republicans did it first and worst; if whistleblowing staff faced bullying or discrimination by Wang, they’re just collateral damage in the pursuit of partisan goals; if the redistricting process was hijacked by partisans masquerading as unbiased saints, well, the ends justify the means and sometimes the experts need to make decisions for the ignorant, unwashed masses.
+As long as the saints are helping the left.

 And there’s little doubt the mainstream media will amplify the eye-rolls from the left, even though whistleblowers on the inside have exposed the fraud.

-But there is no doubt that in at least 2 states, Wang and PGP achieved their own desired partisan gerrymanders, and voters in those states have had their representation options designed by unelected, unaccountable partisans who gamed the system and hoodwinked the public.
-Countless other states have had the process twisted by the broad acceptance and media promotion of phony partisan fairness grades that were engineered to achieve more Democrat seats.
+But there is no doubt that in at least 2 states, Wang and PGP achieved their own desired partisan gerrymanders (see “That’s mostly a win in my book.” above), and voters in those states have seemingly had their representation options designed by unelected, unaccountable partisans who gamed the system and hoodwinked the public.
+Countless other states have had the process twisted by the broad acceptance and media promotion of what to all appearances are phony partisan fairness grades engineered to achieve more Democrat seats.

 The media – especially those who have helped PGP to score draft maps – has been derelict and complicit in the PGP scheme.